-My first book is entitled, Losing America, Securing an Empire; The Rise of British Global Power in the Late 18th Century.
+📘 Losing America, Securing an Empire: The Rise of British Global Power in the Late 18th Century

-The book is also available from Amazon, Barnes & Noble, and other retailers.
+The book is available through McFarland Books, Amazon, Barnes & Noble, and other retailers.

-If you share an interest in history, please feel free to comment or reach out to me if you wish to post an article of your own original research.
-Likewise, please explore the following excellent historical organizations of which I am a member:
+If you share an interest in history, I welcome your comments and would be glad to hear from you if you wish to contribute an article based on your own original research.
+You are also encouraged to explore the excellent historical organizations of which I am a member.

 British Commission for Military History